EmirKorkutUnal/Playing-Against-Kasparov/README.md

 <h1>Results</h1>
 Overall, Kasparov won a whooping 44.2% of all his games against opponents with at least 2.500 rating, and lost only 8.7%.
 <h2>1) Make Kasparov Play with Black</h2>
 In chess, it is a known phenomenon that players who play with <b>white</b> have a <b>higher win rate</b>.
-The winning rate difference between colors is non existent when amateurs play, but increases with the increase of professionality level.
+The winning rate difference between colors is non existent when amateurs play, but increases with the increase of professionality level.<br>
+Here are the counts of wins/ties/losses  for various scenarios:
 <img src="https://github.com/EmirKorkutUnal/Playing-Against-Kasparov/blob/master/images/ColorAdvantage.jpg">

 So, if you ever have the chance to play against Kasparov, make sure that he plays with black.